Is Alcohol a Drug? Everything You Need to Know

 Mental Health Implications of Alcohol Use

-Impact of Alcohol on the Central Nervous System
+How Does Alcohol Impact the Central Nervous System?

-Alcohol consumption can have profound effects on the central nervous system (CNS), leading to a range of neurological disorders and alterations in brain structure and function.
+Alcohol consumption can have profound effects on the central nervous system (CNS), leading to various neurological disorders and alterations in brain structure and function.

 Alcohol-Induced Neurological Disorders

-According to a study published in PubMed Central, excessive alcohol intake is linked to the development of conditions such as
+According to a study published in PubMed Central, excessive alcohol intake is linked to the development of conditions, including:

 • stroke